Vietnam – A story about Ambition and Growth Performance

 The extreme poverty rate dropped drastically from over 50% in 1990 to a mere 3% in the present.
 Furthermore, the Vietnamese are better educated and have a higher life expectancy than most inhabitants of countries with a similar per capita income.

-All these improvements and the country’s current economic situation have earned Vietnam the highest place in the so called 3G list developed by Citigroup, which contains 11 states identified as possessing the highest growing potential in the world, thus offering promising opportunities for investments: Bangladesh, China, Egypt, India, Indonesia, Iraq, Mongolia, Nigeria, Philippines, Sri Lanka, Vietnam.
+All these improvements and the country’s current economic situation have earned Vietnam the highest place in the so-called 3G list developed by Citigroup, which contains 11 states identified as possessing the highest growth potential in the world, thus offering promising opportunities for investments: Bangladesh, China, Egypt, India, Indonesia, Iraq, Mongolia, Nigeria, Philippines, Sri Lanka, Vietnam.

 Education is determined by checking primary school gross enrolment rate, with the second to last variable being a simple average of five indicators of institutional and policy quality.
 Last, but not least, when we say trade openness, we mean looking at exports, imports, GDP, all the while controlling for population size and landmass.